April 22, 2024

 By Simon J. Lau

-In the afternoon, we visited an abandoned homestead.
-This property was once owned by a retired University of Tulsa professor, Dr. Lyle Owen.
-The home was entirely self-sustaining: There was no plumbing (only an outhouse), they collected rainwater for use, and the only source of heat was a fireplace.
-Additionally, there was a giant chicken coop on the property.
+In the afternoon, we visited an abandoned homestead once owned by Dr. Lyle Owen, a retired professor from the University of Tulsa.
+The property was entirely self-sustaining: there was no plumbing beyond an outhouse, rainwater was collected for daily use, and the only source of heat was a fireplace, and a giant chicken coop.
+Dr. Owen and his wife, Stella, embraced a sustainable lifestyle long before it became fashionable!

 Comments are closed.